apache/camel-website/content/blog/2020/09/Camel35-Whatsnew/index.md

 There are 8 new components:

-- ArangoDB: Perform operations on ArangoDb when used as a Document Database, or as a Graph Database
+- ArangoDB: Perform operations on ArangoDb when used as a Document Database, or as a Graph Database.
 - AWS2-STS: Manage AWS STS cluster instances using AWS SDK version 2.x.
 - Azure Eventhubs: The azure-eventhubs component which integrates Azure Event Hubs using AMQP protocol.
 - JSonata: JSON to JSON transformation using JSONATA.
 - Minio: Store and retrieve objects from Minio Storage Service using Minio SDK.
-- OAI-PMH: Harvest metadata using OAI-PMH protocol
+- OAI-PMH: Harvest metadata using OAI-PMH protocol.
-- Vert.x HTTP Client: Camel HTTP client support with Vert.x
+- Vert.x HTTP Client: Camel HTTP client support with Vert.x.
-- Vert.x WebSocket: Camel WebSocket support with Vert.x
+- Vert.x WebSocket: Camel WebSocket support with Vert.x.

 ### Camel-Kafka-connector